SMarco2310/Final-Project-Web-Tech/README.md

 ### 📸 Report Lost or Found Items

-* Upload images from device or using the devices camera
+* Upload images from device or using the device's camera
 * Add item name, description, category, and location
 * Tag as **Lost** or **Found**
 * Optionally use **AI** to generate a name and description